Tawfeqharby/AevaPay/AevaPay.md

  -  I will choose EKS service in Amazon.
         - you will find the design in the the same git repo.
         - It is EKS design.
-  ### used service
+  ### Used Service
   Here is the list of used service:
  - EKS service: Managed kubernetes Cluster.
  - RDS: for MYSQL database.
  - All basic networking in AWS.
-4- Elastic cashe : for Redis memory database.
+ - Elastic cashe : for Redis memory database.
  - Prometheus and Grafana for monitor our application.
  - Inside the cluster we will use
    - Nginx Ingress Controller.
    - Deployments.
    - Service ClusterIP.
    - PODs.
    - We can use ArgoCD for continuous deployment.